khoahp/swagger-mobilink/swagger-doc-mbl/README.md

-# Swagger CXF Sample App
+# Swagger APIs for MobiLink

 ## Overview
 This is a java project to build a stand-alone server which implements the OpenAPI Spec.
 You can find out